hlilab/hlilab.github.io/_pages/openings.md

 computational biology.
 Potential research areas include but not limited to

 * High-performance algorithms for sequence alignment and assembly
-* Algorithms for the construction, representation and application of pangenome data
+* Algorithms for the representation and application of pangenome data
+* Methods for the detection and the analysis of somatic or de novo mutations
 * Analysis of large-scale genomic data in the context of phylogenetics and population genetics

 We are also open to potential research projects proposed by the candidates.